jmclean-coder/MovieShelfFE/README.md

 # MovieShelf: Module 4 Project

 ### Description:
-This project was designed to enable a user to creat vision boards in order to turn a dream in to reality.
-Through the tool a user can:
+This project was designed to enable a user to create their own movie library by accessing a massive database of movies, and deleting/modifying information as they please.
+Key features are as follows:

 * Basic Routing with React Router